neondatabase/website/content/docs/postgres/query-reference.md

 ```

 <Admonition type="note">
-To terminate a session, you can run either `pg_cancel_backend(pid)` or `pg_terminate_backend(pid)`.
+To terminate a session, you can run `pg_cancel_backend(pid)` or `pg_terminate_backend(pid)`.
 The first command terminates the currently executing query, and the second one (used in the query above) terminates both the query and the session.
 </Admonition>

 <NeedHelp/>